Canadian

 to fungal infection, bacterial infection--and ulceration.

-In severe cases, as seen to the left, neuropathy can result in circulation so poor that the tips of the toes may even turn black and die--gangrene.
+In severe cases, as seen below, neuropathy can result in circulation so poor that the tips of the toes may even turn black and die--gangrene.

 Neuropathy may affect the motor nerves—the nerves heading from the brain to the extremities (hands and feet).
 In the foot, this may result in hammertoes, bunions, or an abnormal arch structure.
 This may cause increased pressure under bony prominences, that predisposes a patient to ulceration.